Hertzole/runtime-options-manager/README.md

 ## ❓ What is this?

 Runtime Options Manager is supposed to be a drop-in solution for managing runtime settings for your game.
-Settings like resolution, audio volumes, graphics, etc.
+Settings like resolution, audio volumes, graphics, etc. It's all based around scriptable objects to easily manage your settings in the editor.

 ![Settings Manager in project settings](https://i.imgur.com/rvus6eV.png)